Arpita-B-K/Training_scheduling_software/Readme.txt

 schedule - pk(emp_id,training)

 ACCESS:
-We create 2 users - Employee and HR
+We have 2 users - Employee and HR
-CREATE USER 'employee'@'localhost' IDENTIFIED BY 'employee';
-CREATE USER 'hr'@'localhost' IDENTIFIED BY 'hr';

 then we grant differnt permissions to each
 1.Employee